chloebtn/EU_Defense_Stocks_2025/README.md

 ## Monte Carlo Simulation and Value at Risk 95
 ![Monte Carlo](image-4.png)

-*Note: The VaR is calculated based on the simulated future prices*
+*Note: The VaR is calculated based on the simulated future prices a year from now*

-Value at Risk (95% confidence):
+Value at Risk (95% confidence) :

 ![VaR](image-6.png)